 The original strudel recipe I posted last year called for a seasonal pumpkin filling.
-For diversification purposes, this year I decided to use ricotta and apples, which are DH and our daughter’s all-time favorites.
-I too am a big fan of ricotta, a velvety Italian cheese which is deliciously mild and chronically underappreciated.
+For diversification purposes, this year I decided to use ricotta, which is one of DH and our daughter’s all-time favorite dessert ingredients.
+I too am a big fan of ricotta, a velvety Italian cheese which is deliciously mild and chronically underappreciated, in my opinion.
 I bought a big container of ricotta from the local grocery store, and I’ll be using half in the strudel and half in the manicotti.
-An Italian-inspired Thanksgiving, with a touch of Austrian influence – hmmmm, sounds just about right 🙂
+An Italian-inspired Thanksgiving, with a touch of Austrian influence – hmmmm, it sounds just about right to us 🙂

 Wishing you all a Happy Thanksgiving!

 For the cheese filling, mix the ricotta with the powdered sugar and the raisins in a bowl until homogeneous.

 To make dough element #1, put 2 cups of flour in a bowl.